TaleLearnCode/WhatsNewForCSharpDevelopers/Demos/Scripts/03-CSharp10Part1.md

 * [Constant interpolated strings](#constant-interpolated-strings)
 ---

-### File-scoped namespace delcaration
+### File-scoped namespace declaration

 Many files contain code for a single namespace.
-Starting in C# 10, you can include a namespace as a statement, followed by a semi-colon and withtou the curly brackets.
+Starting in C# 10, you can include a namespace as a statement, followed by a semi-colon and without the curly brackets.

 ~**File:** ReferenceTypes.Entities — Country~

 Demonstrate going from old namespace format to file-scoped declaration.

 This simplies the code and removes a level of nesting.
-ONly one file-scoped namespace declaration is allowed, and it must come before any ttypes are declared.
+ONly one file-scoped namespace declaration is allowed, and it must come before any types are declared.

 ---